-DAWN HUDSON Interpublic Committees: Public Directorships: Independent Compensation and Leadership Talent Modern Times Group MTG ABNVIDIA Corporation Age: 65 Corporate Governance and Former Public Directorships: Director Since: 2011 Social Responsibility Allergan, Inc.Lowe's Companies, Inc.
+DAWN HUDSON Independent Age: 66

+- Compensation and Leadership Talent - Corporate Governance and Social Responsibility

-• PF Chang's china Bistro, Inc.
+NVIDIA Corporation

+- Allergan, Inc. - Lowe's Companies, Inc.

 DAWN HUDSON was Chief Marketing Officer for the National Football League (the "NFL"), serving in that role from October 2014 through April 2018.
 Previously, she served from 2009 to 2014 as vice chair of The Parthenon Group, an advisory firm focused on strategy consulting.
 Prior to that time, Ms. Hudson served as President and Chief Executive Officer of Pepsi-Cola North America, or PCNA, the multi-billion dollar refreshment beverage unit of PepsiCo, Inc. in the United States and Canada from 2005 until 2007.
 From 2002 to 2005, Ms. Hudson served as President of PCNA.
 In addition, Ms. Hudson served as Chief Executive Officer of the PepsiCo Foodservice Division from 2005 to 2007.
 Prior to joining PepsiCo, Ms. Hudson was Managing Director at D'Arcy Masius Benton & Bowles, a leading advertising agency based in New York.
 Ms. Hudson is a former Chair and board member of the Association of National Advertisers (the "ANA").
 In 2006 and 2007, she was named among Fortune Magazine's "50 Most Powerful Women in Business."
 In 2002, she received the honor of "Advertising Woman of the Year" by Advertising Women of New York.
 Ms. Hudson was also inducted into the American Advertising Federation's Advertising Hall of Achievement, and has been featured twice in Advertising Age's "Top 50 Marketers."
 Ms. Hudson is the former Chair of the Board of the Ladies Professional Golf Association.